 There Are Three Different Types of Homebuilders

-Custom Home Builders.
-Think opulent monstrosity.
+- Custom Home Builders.
+Think: opulence.
 These homes usually have custom floor plans designed specifically for the buyer and include luxurious features such as diamond-crusted doorknobs (kidding, but you get the picture).
 Arbor is proud to have build many fine custom homes in Central Oregon.

 We hope this helps illustrate that you have limitless options available to you.
 Whether using a custom home builder, semi-custom home builder, or buying a previously built home, you can rest assured that this age-old adage rings truer than ever: You get what you pay for.